cloebou/Metagenomics_resistome_kefir/README.md

 Hypothesis : Uniform coverage along contig.

 In the folder workflow/rpkm run the scripts following their numbers.
+For visualization, run the scripts : violon_plot_*.R in workflow/plot_stats/rpkm

 ## Taxonomy
 This part aims to characterize the microbial diversity in kefir.